sheerun/vim-polyglot/README.md

 Language packs are periodically updated using automated `scripts/build` script.

-Feel free to add your language to `packages.yaml`, and send pull-request.
-Please don't run `make` and include that in your PR, send just changes to `packages.yaml` and build scripts if really necessary.
+Feel free to add your language to `packages.yaml` + `heuristics.yaml`, and send pull-request.
 You can run `make test` to run rough tests.
+And `make dev` for easy development.

 ## License